thomashuang02/Showstop/README.md

 Most of us consume media recreationally, but it seems like the more we consume it, the more that already boundless pool expands.
 What have I already seen, and what have I dropped?
 When did I watch it, and what did I think of it?
 What new (or old) movies or shows look interesting, and how can I keep track of them?

-Showstarter aims to be a simple web application that helps its user keep track of the answers to all those questions, helping them develop a collection of their past, present, and future media consumption.
+Showstop aims to be a simple web application that helps its user keep track of the answers to all those questions, helping them develop a collection of their past, present, and future media consumption.
 Now we can at least document the time we've ~~wasted~~ invested!

 Users will be able to create accounts in the system, where their personal records are stored in an entry per piece of media (containing information on that media as well as the user's ratings).
 Users can login and create, view, manipulate, and delete entries, and (hopefully) search, filter, and sort their list based on various criteria.